brillout/goldpage/docs/csr-and-ssr-explained.template.md

 # CSR & SSR Explained

-In this document we explain what CSR and SSR are and what you can achieve with them.
+This document explains CSR which is a technique to build desktop-like interactive apps: a music player, an email app, a graphical editor, a dashboard, a chat app, ...

+We also expalin SSR which is a technique to build websites that are mostly about content: a blog, an online newspaper, a landing page, marketing pages, ...

+And we explain the common technique of doing both CSR *and* SSR for apps that are about interactions as well as about content: a e-commerce shop, a social news site, ...

 > :information_source:
 >
-> If you already have a good understanding of CSR and SSR then checkout
+> If you already know what CSR, SSR, and CSR+SSR is then checkout
 > [Client-side Rendering (CSR) VS Server-side Rendering (SSR)](/docs/csr-vs-ssr.md)
 > instead.
-There we compare and explain whether you should do CSR, SSR, or both.
+There we help you decide whether you should do CSR, SSR, or CSR+SSR.
 >
-> If you don't know or if you are not sure what CSR and SSR are, then read on.
+> If you don't know (or if you are not sure) what CSR, SSR, and CSR+SSR mean, then read on.

+> :warning:
+> <br/>
+> This document assumes that you know:
+> - What the DOM is.
+> - That anything you see on a page in the browser is represented by the DOM tree and the DOM manipulation APIs is what allows the page to change; the DOM manipulation API is what allows a page to be interactive.
+> - You are somewhat familiar / you have seen the basic DOM manipulation APIs before. (`document.getElementById(id)`, `element.appendChild(aChild)`, `document.createElement(tagName)`, `element.setAttribute(name, value)`, ...)
+> - View libraries (React/Vue/...) are essentially helper libraries that call the DOM manipulation APIs for you.
+> - HTML is essentially a declarative representation of the initial DOM.
+> - HTML is generated on the server-side and the DOM is manipulated on the browser-side.
+> If any of the above is not clear to you, then learn about the DOM before reading this document.

 - [What is CSR and SSR?]()
 - [Interactive vs Non-interactive]()